joseeden/All-Things-Docker-and-Kubernetes/README.md

 ## How to Use this Repo

-Each lab in this repo is equipped with easy-to-follow, detailed instructions.
-You can also go through the **Docker** and **Kubernetes** topics below for a quick walkthrough.
+Each project in this repo is equipped with easy-to-follow, detailed instructions.

+You can also go through each **Docker** and **Kubernetes** topics below for a quick walkthrough.

+## Projects

+The complete list of projects can be found [here](projects/README.md).

 ## Pre-requisites